frictionlessdata/datapackage/csv-dialect/README.md

 * `doubleQuote` - controls the handling of quotes inside fields.
 If true, two consecutive quotes should be interpreted as one.
 Default = `true`
 * `escapeChar` - specifies a one-character string to use for escaping (for example, `\`), mutually exclusive with `quoteChar`.
 Not set by default
 * `nullSequence` - specifies the null sequence (for example `\N`).
 Not set by default
 * `skipInitialSpace` - specifies how to interpret whitespace which immediately follows a delimiter; if `false`, it means that whitespace immediately after a delimiter should be treated as part of the following field.
-Default = `true`
+Default = `false`
 * `header` - indicates whether the file includes a header row.
 If `true` the first row in the file is a header row, not data.
 Default = `true`
 * `commentChar` - indicates a one-character string to ignore any line whose row begins with this character
 * `caseSensitiveHeader` - indicates that case in the header is meaningful.
 For example, columns `CAT` and `Cat` should not be equated.
 Default = `false`